UbiquityRobotics/demos/docking/README.md

 `/move_base/goal` (`move_base_msgs/MoveBaseActionGoal`): sends a movement goal

 ### Parameters

-`~waypoints` a string containg a list of poses in the form `x0 y0 theta, x1 y1 theta1`, where x and y are distances in meters and theta is an angle in degrees, relative to the map frame.
-Default: "-1 0 0, 0 0 0"

 `~angle_increment`: Angle to rotate in degrees if object is not found.
 Default `40`.